History of botany: Pedanius Dioscorides

 A full synthesis of ancient Greek pharmacology was compiled in De Materia Medica c.
 60 AD by Pedanius Dioscorides (c.
-40-90 AD) who was a Greek physician with the Roman army.
+40 – c.
+90 AD) who was a Greek physician with the Roman army.
 This work proved to be the definitive text on medicinal herbs, both oriental and occidental, for fifteen hundred years until the dawn of the European Renaissance being slavishly copied again and again throughout this period.
 Though rich in medicinal information with descriptions of about 600 medicinal herbs, the botanical content of the work was extremely limited.